phonedude/cs395-s20/README.md

 ### Class Goals

-This class is intended for academic juniors considering a career in research in data and web science.
+This class is intended for academic juniors (or higher) considering a career in research in data and web science.
 Since research is not a solitary activity, class work will occur in groups.
 To prepare students for a research career, we will cover a range of topics including:

 * Data management and software engineering tools: Git/GitHub, Docker, Travis CI, cloud computing, virtual machines, etc.